 - Place 1 tortilla on a workbench - cover the rest with a tea towel to keep them warm.

-- Place cheese down the middle of the tortilla, then top with ⅓ cup of beef then ¼ cup rice.
+- Place cheese down the middle of the tortilla, then top with 1/3 cup of beef, some corn, beans, then 1/4 cup rice.

 - Roll the burrito up.
 (Note 2) Wrap in foil to hold it together.